Africa

 In the afternoon we visit a Wild Cat and Cheetah Rehabilitation Centre which cares for animals that have been orphaned or injured in the wild.
 Here you will see and learn more about some of South Africa's endangered wild cats - including the caracal (lynx), serval and magnificent cheetah.

-Today we leave Hluhluwe and drive 1-hour to the small town of St Lucia on the KwaZulu Natal northern coast.
+Today we drive 1-hour to the small town of St Lucia on the KwaZulu Natal northern coast.

 Situated inside the Isimangaliso Wetlands, this whole area has been declared a RAMSAR Wetland of international significance because of its great biodiversity and importance as a breeding site for waterbirds.
 Over 520 different species have been recorded in this vast wetland that is surrounded by mangrove swamps and dense reed beds, with birds ranging from permanent residents to tropical and altitudinal migrants, regional nomads and long-distance migrants.
 These include a variety of storks, pelicans, flamingos, kingfishers, spoonbills, fish eagles, gulls, herons, terns, ducks and geese.